World's End Harem: Fantasia: Publication

-World's End Harem: Fantasia, written by LINK and illustrated by SAVAN, started in Shueisha's Ultra Jump on April 19, 2018, being also published on the Shōnen Jump+ digital magazine and Young Jump! app; the series finished in Ultra Jump on February 19, 2022, continuing digitally only.
+World's End Harem: Fantasia, written by LINK and illustrated by SAVAN, started in Shueisha's Ultra Jump on April 19, 2018, being also published on the Shōnen Jump+ and Young Jump! digital platforms; the series finished in Ultra Jump on February 19, 2022, continuing digitally only.
+In May 2023, it was announced that the manga would enter on hiatus; it resumed in July of that same year.
+The manga entered its final story arc in July 2024 and entered on hiatus again in September of that same year.

 Seven Seas Entertainment licensed the manga for an English language release under its Ghost Ship imprint for mature readers.

 A spin-off series, titled World's End Harem: Fantasia Academy (終末のハーレム ファンタジア学園, Shūmatsu no Hāremu Fantajia Gakuen) and featuring characters in modern-day school setting, started in Ultra Jump on May 19, 2020; it also started on Shōnen Jump+ on August 2 of the same year.
 The series finished in Ultra Jump on February 19, 2022, continuing only on Shōnen Jump+.
 The series finished on July 17, 2022.
+Three volumes were released from January 4, 2021, to August 4, 2022.

-Its first volume was released on January 4, 2021.
-The spin-off series is also licensed by Seven Seas under its Ghost Ship imprint for mature readers.
+The spin-off series is also licensed by Seven Seas Entertainment and released under its Ghost Ship imprint for mature readers.